Digital video fingerprinting

-Video fingerprinting or video hashing are a class of dimension reduction techniques in which a system identifies, extracts, and then summarizes characteristic components of a video as a unique or a set of multiple perceptual hashes or fingerprints, enabling that video to be uniquely identified.
+Video fingerprinting or video hashing are a class of dimension reduction techniques in which a system identifies, extracts and then summarizes characteristic components of a video as a unique or a set of multiple perceptual hashes or fingerprints, enabling that video to be uniquely identified.
 This technology has proven to be effective at searching and comparing video files.

 History and process

 Video fingerprinting was first developed into practical use by Philips in 2002.

 Different methods exist for video fingerprinting.
 Van Oostveen relied on changes in patterns of image intensity over successive video frames.
-This makes the video fingerprinting robust against limited changes in color - or the transformation of color into gray scale of the original video.
+This makes the video fingerprinting robust against limited changes in color—or the transformation of color into gray scale of the original video.
 Others have tried to reduce the size of the fingerprint by only looking around shot changes.

 Video fingerprinting does not rely on any addition to the video stream.
 A video fingerprint cannot be removed, because it is not added.
 In addition, a reference video fingerprint can be created at any point, from any copy of the video.

 Compared to digital watermarking

 Video fingerprinting should not be confused with digital watermarking, which relies on inserting identifying features into the content and therefore changing the content.
-Some watermarks can be inserted in a way that they are imperceptible by a viewer.
-A robust watermark can be difficult to detect and remove, but removal of invisible watermarks is a significant weakness.
+Some watermarks can be inserted in a way that they are imperceptible to a viewer.
+A robust watermark can be difficult to detect and remove, but the removal of invisible watermarks is a significant weakness.

 Since watermarks must be inserted into the video, they only identify copies of the particular video made after that point in time.
 For example, if a watermark is inserted at broadcast it cannot be used to identify copies of the video made before the broadcast.

 Watermarks offer some advantages over fingerprinting.
 A unique watermark can be added to the content at any stage in the distribution process, and multiple independent watermarks can be inserted into the same video content.
 This can be particularly useful in tracing the history of a copy of a video.
 Detecting watermarks in a video can indicate the source of an unauthorized copy.

 While video fingerprinting systems must search a potentially large database of reference fingerprints, a watermark detection system only has to do the computation to detect the watermark.
-This computation can be significant, and when multiple watermark keys must be tested, then watermarking can fail to scale to the volumes required by commercial applications such as user generated video services.
+This computation can be significant and when multiple watermark keys must be tested, then watermarking can fail to scale to the volumes required by commercial applications such as user generated video services.